simmstein/gist/README.md

     $ cd gist
     $ make

 An interactive shell will start.
+If you want to run the interactive shell manually, run:

+    $ composer gist-scripts

-If you want to perform a manual configuration, follow these instructions.
+To perform a manual configuration, follow these instructions.

-If you want to use `MySQL`:
+With `MySQL`:

     $ cp app/config/propel.yaml.dist-mysql propel.yaml

-If you want to use `SQLite`:
+With `SQLite`:

     $ cp app/config/propel.yaml.dist-sqlite propel.yaml

 Then edit `propel.yaml` and replace the values of `dsn`, `user`, `password` by considering your environment and run `$ make propel`.

-If you want to run the interactive shell manually, run:

-    $ composer gist-scripts

 **Versions >= 1.4.4 only**: `$ cp app/config/config.yml.dist app/config/config.yml`